Cyriaque Lamar

 Tippi and Xoz stared at brain, aghast.
 Thanks to Lina-2’s translation protocols, they’d picked up every word.

-“I never imagined sapiens sounded like that,” said Tippi.
-“Phlegmy!”
+“I never imagined they’d sound like that,” said Tippi.

 “To be fair, that human was being played on a rat,” said Xoz.
-“Lina, is there anything in your files on DorCorp?”
+“Achilles, what do you have on DorCorp?”

 “The Dorset Corporation, founded in 2888.
 They primarily dealt in fine goods: ascots, kerchiefs, dress cods, and other froufrou.
 DorCorp was a family enterprise; its first dynastic CEO was geneticist Lemuelette Dorset, whose proprietary silkworms brought in the fops.
 That voice is from 2984.”